Lausi95/game-of-threes/README.md

 docker-compose build
 docker-compose up -d

-# Log player1 and player2 (recommendation, launch multiple terminals or sessions for each player)
+# Log player1 and player2
 docker-compose logs -f player1 player2

+# Use a different terminal or other tools to launch HTTP-Requests

 # Trigger a game with player1 as the initiator:
 http POST http://localhost:8080/games